 Lone Star Steakhouse Black Bean Soup

-The spicy black bean soup is a popular item on the Lone Star menu.
-Here's a way to make a version of your own that can be served as an appetizer or as a meal in itself.
-It's great with a garnish of freshly diced red onion, jalapenos, and sour cream on top.
+This bold soup is a popular item on the Lone Star menu.
+Use my Lone Star Black Bean Soup recipe below to make a homemade version that can be served as an appetizer or as a meal in itself.
+It's great with a garnish of freshly diced red onion, jalapeños, and sour cream on top.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.

 - 2 15-ounce cans black beans (with liquid)